The Ballad of Chevy Chase: First ballad

-The first of the two ballads of Chevy Chase may have been written as early as the 1430s, but the earliest record we have of it is in The Complaynt of Scotland, printed around 1549.
+The first of the two ballads of Chevy Chase may have been written as early as the 1430s, but the earliest record we have of it is in The Complaynt of Scotland, printed c.
+1549.
 One of the first printed books in Middle Scots, the book calls the ballad The Hunting of Cheviot.

-The first manuscript version of the ballad was written around 1550 (MS Ashmole 48, Bodleian Library).
+The first manuscript version of the ballad was written c.
+1550 (MS Ashmole 48, Bodleian Library).

 In the seventeenth century, the tune was licensed in 1624 and again in 1675.

 Second ballad

 In 1711, Joseph Addison wrote in The Spectator:

 The old song of "Chevy-Chase" is the favourite ballad of the common people of England, and Ben Jonson used to say he had rather have been the author of it than of all his works.
 Sir Philip Sidney, in his discourse of Poetry [The Defence of Poesie], speaks of it in the following words: "I never heard the old song of Percy and Douglas that I found not my heart more moved than with a trumpet; and yet it is sung by some blind crowder with no rougher voice than rude style, which being so evil apparelled in the dust and cobweb of that uncivil age, what would it work trimmed in the gorgeous eloquence of Pindar?"
 For my own part, I am so professed an admirer of this antiquated song, that I shall give my reader a critique upon it without any further apology for so doing.

 Apparently, Addison was unaware that the ballad, which he proceeded to analyze in detail, was not the same work praised by Sidney and Jonson.
-The second of the ballads appears to have been written in modernized English some years after Sidney's comments, perhaps around 1620, and to have become the better-known version.
+The second of the ballads appears to have been written in modernized English some years after Sidney's comments, perhaps c.
+1620, and to have become the better-known version.